lorenzomerlini/pathfinder/README.md

 # Pathfinder Tool

-Search for specific files (with or without extension) in the filesystem, starting from the user's home directory.
-Pathfinder Tool uses goroutines to improve performance and allows multiple searches to be performed in succession.
+Pathfinder Tool is a command-line utility written in Go that allows users to search for specific files or files with a specific extension within their file system.
+It provides a simple and efficient way to navigate through directories and locate desired files using concurrent goroutines, enabling multiprocess search capabilities.
+Pathfinder Tool is designed to be fast, lightweight, and user-friendly, making it ideal for both casual and professional users who need to quickly locate files within their file system.

-## Features
+## Basic features

-- Searches for specific files in filesystem (from user's home directory)
+- Searches for specific files in filesystem
 - Uses goroutines to perform searches in parallel
 - Allows multiple searches in succession, without restarting the program
 - Clear terminal between searches for better readability
+- Print the results or save them in a .txt file

-## Features to be added
+## Features added

 - **Configurable maximum goroutines**
 - **Search entire filesystem**
+- **Search by file extension**

+## Future updates

 - **Parallel search with different priorities**
-- **Search by file extension**
 - **Detailed logging**

-## Usage

-Compile and run the program.

 ## Requirements